10alejospain/istio-FHIR-ZTN/README.md

 - Now in order to set up the service mesh you must follow the installation steps in [istio.io](https://istio.io/latest/docs/setup/getting-started/#download) and get Istio.

-- Once installed istioctl, apply the following command and enable the  injects the sidecar to the pods in the _default_ namespace.
+- Once installed _istioctl_, apply the following command and enable the  injects the sidecar to the pods in the _default_ namespace.

 ```shell
 istioctl install --set profile=demo -y